 Of all the legumes you can sprout, moong or mung beans are probably the quickest and the easiest.
 Even in my winter kitchen, with temperatures dipping below freezing outside, the sprouts I used in this salad were ready in about two days with the minimal care and attention.
 So if you haven’t sprouted beans before — and you really should — mung beans are a great place to start.
 Here’s a quick tutorial on sprouting beans:

-–Place the beans in a container and cover with three inches of water.
+–Place the beans in a glass bowl and cover with three inches of water.
 Set aside for eight hours or overnight.

 –After the beans have soaked overnight or for 8 hours, strain them in the colander, preferably one large enough to hold the beans.
 Rinse the beans under cold, running water.